Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Soil Preparation

-Compost: Add compost to improve soil fertility.
+Compost: Add compost to improve the fertility of the soil.

 Watering and Maintenance